ylmrx/aws_startstop/README.md

 Usage: stasto.py [OPTIONS] COMMAND [ARGS]...

 Options:
-  --region TEXT   AWS region to work with
-  --profile TEXT  AWS profile to work with
+  -c, --conf FILENAME  Path to the JSON config --region TEXT        AWS region to work with --profile TEXT       AWS profile to work with
   --help               Show this message and exit.

 Commands:
   start